Umesh92x/TimeSeriesTransformer/README.md

 ### Execution

 #### Step 1
-Once forked; it contains
+Once it is forked, it contains
 1. Link to Google Colab - https://colab.research.google.com/drive/1QtEoqxdBEe7NIsEHRsP477ivXAxQXVoS?usp=sharing
-2. Either copy the code and paste into any desired notebook (Either Google Colab or Github Workspace)
+2. Yoy cab Either copy the code and paste it into any desired notebook (Either Google Colab or Github Workspace)

 #### Output
 Output from one time series Product/Id